lincerely/WebPQuickLook/README.md

   That's it.
 You just installed it.
 Enjoy your WebP files just like ordinary image files.

+  If you use [homebrew](https://brew.sh/) you can do:

+	brew install --cask lincerely/tools/WebPQuickLook

 ### The other users can't use it.
 What can I do?